JoshuaKGoldberg/Goldblog/content/blog/ts-expect-error/index.md

 ```

 Running the local `tsc.js` on some sample code showed positive results for finding comments with the directives.
-Looks like I was on the right track
+Looks like I was on the right track!

 ### Parsing Directives From Comments